sepro/CoNekT/docs/run_website.md

-# PlaNet Website
+# CoNekt Website

-PlaNet is a flask app, all that is required to start the website is running.
+CoNekt is a flask app, all that is required to start the website is running.
 Note that the virtualenv needs to be set up and activated.

     python run.py